 Hair loss news first:

-— Edit: I just found out that Devon Grimmé from Follicept unexpectedly passed away today at the very young age of 27.
-He made man helpful comments over the past year (link no longer working) while he was testing Follicept’s product on himself.
+— I just found out that Devon Grimmé from Follicept unexpectedly passed away today at the very young age of 27.
+He made many helpful comments over the past year while testing Follicept’s product on himself.
 Also see my post from earlier this year regarding Follicept.

-— Edit: A day after I wrote this post, Kythera submitted an Investigational New Drug Application (IND) to the US FDA for KYTH-105 (Setipiprant).
-For more on Setipiprant, read this.
+— Kythera submitted an Investigational New Drug Application (IND) to the US FDA for KYTH-105 (Setipiprant).

-–Very surprising that the BBC had such a stupid article: can a bang on the head lead to hair loss?
+–Very surprising that the BBC had such a speculative article: can a bang on the head lead to hair loss?

 — I mentioned Arfy and Ernie in a post from 2013, and just like the latter, the former is back again with a vengeance.
 More here and here.
 The hair loss world is quite something.
 Why on earth would one want to go watch a movie on a weekend night when one can find far better plots on hair loss forums?